Hello99999990/Fisch-OP-Script/README.md

 * **Auto Fish** for passive catches
 * **Auto Shake** for easy hook timing
 * **Faster Shake** for quicker response
+* **Enter how much money you want and it will fish for you until you make that amount of money** for an easier game
 ### ✅ Accessibility & Simplicity

 Anyone can use it, instantly.